cloudlena/s3manager/README.md

     To cross-compile for macOS, use the `-e "GOOS=darwin" -e "GOARCH=amd64"` flags (depending on your system, you might have to adjust `GOARCH`)

-## Push to Cloud Foundry
+## Run on Cloud Foundry

 1. Set environment variables in `manifest.yml`
-1. Set hostname that isn't taken yet in `manifest.yml`
+1. Set host that isn't taken yet in `manifest.yml`
 1. Run `cf push`